-Recent public exposure via the media to various kinds of esthetic dentistry procedures has increased demand for veneers.
-In past years, full coverage restorations were often used to correct minor defects or to mask discoloration.
+Recent public exposure via the media to various kinds of aesthetic dentistry procedures has increased demand for veneers.
+In past years, full coverage restorations were often used to correct minor defects or to mask discolouration.
 However, the more conservative concept of veneering teeth has been around for some time.

 In 1928, Charles Pincus introduced the porcelain “Hollywood Bridge.”
 These veneers were fabricated for actors and used only in front of the camera.
 The actors were instructed not to wear the veneers while eating since the veneers were not bonded.
 Nine years later, in 1937, Pincus also fabricated acrylic veneers.
 These veneers were retained by denture adhesive, but failed because there was no adhesion to the teeth.1 In 1955, Michael Buonocore introduced enamel etching and in 1962, Ray Bowen developed composite materials.
 Dr. F. R. Faunce and Dr. D.R.
 Myers in 1976 tried acrylic veneers luted on etched enamel surfaces.
 In 1983, Dr. Harold Horn etched custom porcelain veneers luted to etched enamel surfaces.2